Lior Kasa

-Lior Kasa (ליאור קאסה; born 27 September 2005) is an Israeli professional footballer who plays as a midfielder for Maccabi Haifa.
+Lior Kasa (ליאור קאסה; born 27 September 2005) is an Israeli professional footballer who plays as a midfielder for Israeli Premier League club Maccabi Petah Tikva, on loan from Maccabi Haifa, and the Israel national under-21 team.

+Early life

+Kasa was born in Jerusalem, Israel, to an Ethiopian-Jewish family.

 Club career

 Kasa made his senior debut for Hapoel Jerusalem on 7 May 2023, as a substitute in the 66th minute in an Israeli Premier League away match against Maccabi Netanya, that ended in a 1–4 loss.

-On 23 January 2024 he signed for 4.5 years at Maccabi Haifa.
-Few hours later made his debut in the Toto Cup final against Maccabi Tel Aviv.
+On 23 January 2024 he signed for 4.5 years at Israeli Premier League club Maccabi Haifa.
+Few hours later made his debut in the Toto Cup final (of Ligat HaAl) against Maccabi Tel Aviv.

-On 25 August 2024 loaned for the Serie A club Genoa with option for purchase.
+On 25 August 2024 he was loaned for Italian Serie A club Genoa, for a season with option for purchase.

+8 September 2026 he was loaned to Israeli Premier League club Maccabi Petah Tikva for a season.

 International career

+He has been a youth International for Israel, who played for the under-17, for the under-18, and for the under-19 national teams.

-He is a youth International for Israel, who plays for the under-19 national team since 2023.
+He is currently a youth International for Israel who plays for the under-21 national team since 2024.